learn-co-curriculum/curriculum-homework-py/instructions.md

 Please clone (don't fork) this repository, and use a text editor of your choice to update the `README.md` file.
 Use `git` to commit your changes.
-We'll be using `git diff` and similar tools to see what you changed.
+We'll be using `git diff` and similar tools to see what you changed, so be sure to maintain the repo's full commit history.

 ## Time Commitment